Ed Atkins: Career

 Atkins has had solo exhibitions at the Tate Britain, the Stedelijk Museum Amsterdam, the Chisenhale Gallery, MoMA PS1, the Serpentine Gallery, Palais de Tokyo, and Kunsthalle Zürich.

-At the Serpentine Memory Marathon in 2012 he premiered DEPRESSION, a performance work that uses projection, digitally altered voice, and chroma key mask to simulate the cinematic techniques of his videos.
-In conjunction with the Serpentine Extinction Marathon of 2014, Atkins produced www.80072745, a domain that invites users to sign up for a one-sided decade long email correspondence.
+In 2012, at the Serpentine "Memory Marathon" Atkins premiered DEPRESSION, a performance work that used projection, digitally altered voice, and chroma key mask to simulate the cinematic techniques of his videos.

+In conjunction with the Serpentine Extinction Marathon of 2014, Atkins produced www.80072745, a domain that invited users to sign up for a one-sided decade long email correspondence.

 In 2019, Atkins participated in Performa 19 creating his performance A Catch Upon the Mirror.